-5. Convert your thesis to a single PDF.
+5. Convert your thesis to a single non-secured PDF file.
 The PDF file must be compatible with Adobe Acrobat version 5, and must not be in "secured" format or password-protected. cIRcle does not accept secured or password-protected PDFs due to access and preservation concerns.
 If you have questions, please contact the cIRcle staff.

 The preferred conversion tool is Adobe Acrobat.
 This ETD Tutorial provides information about PDFs including conversion from Microsoft Word to PDF.